Your Complete .htaccess Guide: Including .htaccess Basics and More

 AddType x-world/x-vrml wrl

 Hotlinking is where you link to resources from other domains rather than hosting the files yourself.
 A good example would be a video that you really like on someone else’s site.
-You can either download it, upload it to your site (assuming there are no copyright issues of course) and embed it in your page.
+You can either download it, upload it to your site (assuming no copyright, of course) and embed in your page.

-If your site’s not all that big, getting thousands of requests every day that don’t bring visitors to your site or benefit you in any way is going to raise your blood pressure.
-So, if hotlinking is making you hot under the collar, you can block it by adding some mod_rewrite rules to your .htaccess file.
+If your site’s not really big, then you don’t want to be getting thousands of requests every day.
+Especially considering they don’t bring visitors to your site or benefit you in any way.
+So, if hotlinking is only raising your blood pressure, then you can block it.
+Simply by adding some mod_rewrite rules to your .htaccess file.

 RewriteCond % !^$